 The moral costs of chronic hunger in human suffering and indignity are immeasurable.
 But hunger and food insecurity also take a quantifiable toll on public health, education outcomes, and our economy — to the tune of $3.25 billion/year in Pennsylvania.

 Hunger and food security are complex and often misunderstood.
 In the United States hunger is not caused by famine nor by the personal choices of hungry people.
 Hunger in America is about poverty and the social forces that create and sustain it.
 The U.S. is the wealthiest country in world history, and yet today there are millions of Americans living in poverty and hunger.

 People in poverty are not usually poor because of something they did or did not do.
-Most people in poverty were born into it or fell into it due to health, age, family circumstance, cultural barriers, inadequate education, or low wages.
+Most people in poverty were born into it or fell into it due to health, age, family circumstance, cultural barriers, inadequate education, low wages, and/or racism and oppression.
 Once poor, many people lose their political and social voice, focusing their energies instead on the struggles of just surviving.
 Those in poverty are often forgotten by the public, ignored by politicians, and blamed by the self-righteous.

 Allowing poverty and hunger to persist in America is a political choice made by government officials and those who elect them.
 They choose to not make needed changes in policy.
 They choose to inadequately fund the services and programs that help struggling people.